|born on||16 December 1775 at 23:45 (= 11:45 PM )|

 |Timezone||LMT m1w20 (is local mean time)|

-She had six novels published from 1811, a remarkable accomplishment for a woman in that era, including "Pride and Prejudice," "Emma," "Sense and Sensibility" and "Persuasion."
-Her health failed in 1815, probably from Addison's disease, and she died peacefully at home on 6/18/1817, 4:30 AM, Winchester, England.
+Having six full-length novels published was a remarkable accomplishment for a woman in that era.
+Her health failed in 1815, probably from Addison's disease, and she died peacefully at home on 18 July 1817 at 4:30 AM in Winchester, England.

 - compare to chart of West, Jane (born 30 April 1758)

 - role played of/by Hathaway, Anne (born 12 November 1982).
 Notes: 2007 film "Becoming Jane"

 - other kind of relationship with Chapman, Robert (born 5 October 1881).
 Notes: Editor and collector of Austen's works

 - Work : Published/ Exhibited/ Released 1811 (First of six novels published)

 - Health : Chronic illness 1815 (Health started failing, possibly Addison's disease)

 Eshelman quotes From Pioneer to Poet, Or, the Twelve Great Gates: An Expansion of the Signs of the Zodiac Analysed by Isabelle M. Pagan (Theosophical Society, 1911): "A letter from her father announced the birth as 'before midnight.'"
 She was born in Hampshire, in a village near Basingstoke, England, given as Steventon by Pagan.